 Petaluma Village Premium Outlets, Petaluma

 People drive from all across the North Bay for this collection about 40 high-end stores offering bargain prices on their name brand goods.
 In an open-air setting, you'll find popular names like Adidas, Ann Taylor, Banana Republic, Brooks Brothers, Saks Fifth Avenue Off 5TH, Tommy Hilfiger, and Wilsons Leather.

 Petaluma Village Premium Outlets, 2200 Petaluma Blvd.
 N., Petaluma

 Coddingtown Mall, Santa Rosa

 Just renovated and updated with many brand new tenants, this is a more traditional mall set-up, with rows of under-roof shops.
 Opened in 1962, it’s long been the go-to for Sonoma County shoppers, and for good reason.
-The selection is comprehensive, such as the legendary Coddingtown Jewelers, Thomas Kinkade Gallery, and The Humidor with 150 cigar selections.
+The selection is comprehensive, such as the legendary Coddingtown Jewelers, Nordstrom Rack, and The Humidor with 150 cigar selections.
 Anchors are the classic J.C.
 Penney and Macy’s.

 Coddington Mall, 733 Coddingtown Center, Santa Rosa

 Santa Rosa Plaza Mall, Santa Rosa

 Santa Rosa's downtown mall, where you can find more than 120 specialty and name brand stores: Macy's, Sears, Forever 21, Abercrombie & Fitch, The Disneystore, The Apple Store, Brookstone, Eddie Bauer, Victoria's Secret, and many more.